Siphon880gh/devbrain/Version Control - git, github, gitlab/_ Rebase - Rewrite commit history/Rebase related - Change commit dates of older commits.md

 If `WARNING: Ref 'refs/heads/main is unchanged` , likely your hash is wrong or you are using the short hash which is wrong.
 You need the long SHA-1 Hash([https://stackoverflow.com/questions/454734/how-can-one-change-the-timestamp-of-an-old-commit-in-git](https://stackoverflow.com/questions/454734/how-can-one-change-the-timestamp-of-an-old-commit-in-git))

 If `Warning: previous backup already exists in refs/original/....
-Force overwriting the backup with -f`Â  will ignore your new commit dates rewriting too.
+Force overwriting the backup with -f`  will ignore your new commit dates rewriting too.
 But that's prevented by adding a -f already

 ---